hibtc/madx-debian/README.rst

 Therefore, only the default `Travis CI environment`_ is supported for now, i.e. ubuntu 12.04 LTS 64bit (precise pangolin).

+Email me if you want to use this package on another version of ubuntu.

 .. _on launchpad: https://launchpad.net/~coldfix/+archive/ubuntu/madx/
 .. _cpymad: https://github.com/hibtc/cpymad
 .. _Travis: https://travis-ci.org/hibtc/cpymad